 Loan acceptance, promissory notes, and required disclosures are processed by University Accounting Service.

-Federal loans are available to eligible U.S. Citizens and Permanent Residents and may be offered based on student eligibility and applicable aggregate loan limits.
-Federal loan programs include:
+Direct Loan are available to eligible U.S. Citizens and Permanent Residents and may be offered based on student eligibility and applicable anndual and lifetime aggregate loan limits.
+Federal Direct Loan programs include:

 - Federal Direct Unsubsidized Loan

 - Federal Direct Grad PLUS Loan

 - Direct Loans must be originated, certified, and processed though the MD Financial Aid Office.

 - Borrowers must complete a Master Promissory Note (MPN) and loan entrance counseling for the Direct Unsubsidized and Direct Grad PLUS Loan programs.
 Federal loans are also subject to origination fee and interest rate changes from year to year.